How Are Sleep Apnea and Type 2 Diabetes Related?

 One of the main dangers of sleep apnea is that people don’t understand its severity.
 It doesn’t simply mean that you can’t sleep well.
 Not treating the condition could lead to cardiovascular disease, frequent headaches, constant fatigue and much more.
-Seeing a Manhattan Beach physician and dentist simultaneously can help treat your sleep apnea and type 2 diabetes to help prevent more severe health issues from occurring.
+Seeing a Redondo Beach physician and dentist simultaneously can help treat your sleep apnea and type 2 diabetes to help prevent more severe health issues from occurring.

 Controlled Blood Glucose Levels

 Controlling your blood glucose levels is critical if you have type 2 diabetes.
 When you don’t get as much sleep as you need, fatigue and stress can occur, leading to more sleep deprivation and the release of any stored glucose.

 The most common way to identify sleep apnea is if your partner notices extremely loud and persistent snoring, or paused breathing.
 If these symptoms are identified, it’s important that you see a Redondo Beach physician right away to determine if you have sleep apnea.
 Identifying and diagnosing the problem early on will help you keep your blood glucose levels under control and reduce the risk of worsening your type 2 diabetes or other health issues.